Davyd-Nestroiev/wazuh-scan-lab/05-identification.md

 During this stage, the blue team must identify the suspicious traffic using the Wazuh EDR tool and proceed with response according to the incident response framework.

 ## Traffic Captured
+Traffic that been captured using Wazuh dashboard event logs

 ### Reconnaissance Logs